This blog encourages comments, and if you have thoughts or questions about any of the posts here, I hope you will add your comments.

-5. I will also delete any comments which I consider will or might be offensive to readers, or which could contravene any libel or other relevant legislation.
+6. I will also delete any comments which I consider will or might be offensive to readers, or which could contravene any libel or other relevant legislation.
 In any event, swear words will in most cases be deleted, even if I decide to publish the post (which I may not if it contains swearing).

-8. And very long comments will not normally be published, as the comments section is not the place for long essays and articles, but for discussion about the post.
+8. And very long comments may not be published, as the comments section is not the place for long essays and articles, but for discussion about the post.

 However, please don’t let all this put you off.
-I know that most of you are genuine people, not spammers or marketeers.
+I know that most of you are genuine people, not trolls, spammers or marketeers.
 If you have something to say about one of the posts, a comment on the law, a question about the subject matter of the post (other than a request for help for your personal problems), or indeed a comment on one of the previous comments, I would love to hear from you.

 Note that comments will close after 91 days / three months (which means that the comments box will disappear and you will not be able to submit one).
 However if you want to say something about one of my older posts, you will usually be able to find a more recent post on the same subject.